 For a complete update on environmental regulations, please reference pages 9 through 12 in our 2017 Annual 10-K filing.

-The issue of coal ash disposal and handling came to the forefront nearly a decade ago and has since been subjected to a new federal rule covering the disposal and storage of coal combustion residuals (CCR).
+The issue of coal ash disposal and handling came to the forefront nearly a decade ago and has since been subjected to a new federal rule covering the handling, disposal and storage of coal combustion residuals (CCR).

 CCRs have long been used in concrete, wallboard and a wide variety of construction materials.
 While this benefits other industries, it also provides a source of financial and environmental benefits to AEP.
-In February 2014, the EPA completed a risk evaluation of the beneficial uses of coal fly ash in concrete and FGD gypsum in wallboard and concluded with support for these beneficial uses.
-Currently, approximately 40 percent of the coal ash and other residual products from AEP’s generating facilities are used in the production of concrete and wallboard, as structural fill or soil additives, as abrasives or road treatment materials and for other beneficial uses.
-By diverting the coal ash to beneficial uses, we are minimizing our environmental impacts by reducing the need for waste disposal sites.
+In February 2014, the EPA completed a risk evaluation of the beneficial uses of coal fly ash in concrete and flue gas desulfurization (FGD) gypsum in wallboard and its conclusions will support these beneficial uses.
+Currently, approximately 41 percent of the coal ash and other residual products from AEP’s generating facilities are used in the production of concrete and wallboard, as structural fill or soil additives, as abrasives or road treatment materials and for other beneficial uses.
+By diverting the coal ash to beneficial uses, we are reducing the need for waste disposal sites.

 In 2017, AEP generated approximately 6.2 million tons of CCRs and was able to beneficially use more than 2.5 million tons, or nearly 41 percent of the total produced.
 Beneficial use of CCRs (considered to be products if they are beneficially used) avoided approximately $36 million in disposal costs in 2017 and generated more than $8.8 million in revenues.